 But corporate giants don't always play along with individual dreamers.

-Soon after his note went viral, the developer updated the website with another note, this time alleging that Reliance has threatened legal action against them.
+Soon after the note went viral, the developer updated the website with another note, this time alleging that Reliance has threatened legal action against them.

 Then the saga took an unexpected turn.
 Realising the battle was unsustainable, the developer ended up selling the domain to Dubai siblings, 13-year-old Jainam and 10-year-old Jivika Jain.